Prophet Muhammad (peace be upon him) and the Taking of Poison:

 وَقَصَدَتْ الْيَهُودِيَّةُ أَنَّهُ إنْ لَمْ يَكُنْ نَبِيًّا أَنَّهُ يَمُوتُ، وَعَاشَ هُوَ - صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ - سِنِينَ عَلَى حَالِهِ قَبْلَ الْأَكْلِ يَتَصَرَّفُ كَمَا كَانَ فَلَمْ تَقْتُلْهُ الْيَهُودُ بِفِعْلِهَا كَمَا قَتَلَتْ غَيْرَهُ، وَأَحْسَنَ اللَّهُ سُبْحَانَهُ صَنِيعَهُ إلَيْهِ عَلَى جَارِي عَادَتِهِ تَعَالَى، فَأَظْهَرَ أَثَرًا بَعْدَ سِنِينَ إكْرَامًا لَهُ بِالشَّهَادَةِ.

-The Jewish lady intended (by her action to show) that if he wasn't a prophet, then he would die.
-However, he lived - peace be upon him - for years while being in a condition as he was before eating (the sheep with the poison) and behaved like how he used to before.
-The Jews did not kill him with her action just as she killed the others and Allah All-Mighty was good in His action towards him (i.e. the Prophet) as usual.
-The effects actuated years later as a way of honoring him (i.e. the Prophet) with martyrdom.(Ibn Muflih, Al-'Aadaab ash-Shar'eeyah, Volume 3, pages 93-94)
+The Jewish lady intended (by her action to show) that if he weren't a prophet, then he would die.
+However, he lived - peace be upon him - for years while being in the condition he was before eating (the sheep with the poison) and behaved like how he used to before.
+The Jews did not kill him with her action just as she killed the others, and Allah All-Mighty was good in His action towards him (i.e., the Prophet) as usual.
+The effects actuated years later as a way of honoring him (i.e., the Prophet) with martyrdom.(Ibn Muflih, Al-'Aadaab ash-Shar'eeyah, Volume 3, pages 93-94)

 Seventh Argument: